The cause is unknown.

 No single test can confirm the diagnosis.
 The diagnosis of eosinophilic granulomatosis with polyangiitis is made by recognizing the combination of typical symptoms and results of the physical examination and other tests.

 A chest x-ray is done to look for inflammation in the lungs.
-Doctors also do echocardiography of the heart Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more to look for signs of heart failure.
+Doctors also do echocardiography of the heart Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more to look for signs of heart failure.

 A sample of inflamed tissue is taken and examined under a microscope (biopsy).
 A biopsy can show whether the tissue contains eosinophils or granulomas.
 Sometimes a biopsy of lung tissue is necessary.
 It may require hospitalization.

 Corticosteroids (such as prednisone) are given to treat eosinophilic granulomatosis with polyangiitis.
 These drugs can reduce inflammation.
-If a vital organ is affected, another drug that suppresses the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Another drug that suppresses the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more (immunosuppressant) is also used.
 Azathioprine, rituximab, or methotrexate may be used.
 Cyclophosphamide is used when the symptoms are severe.

 After symptoms resolve, the dose of the drugs is gradually reduced, and, after a while, the drugs may be stopped.
 If necessary, they can be started again.
 These drugs, especially when taken for a long time, can have serious side effects.